 Adventure: ‘3 Dunes Challenge’

 I don’t know about you, but I can’t resist anything with the word ‘challenge’ in!
-The 3 Dune Challenge is one of the hiking trails in Indiana Dunes State Park BUT it goes up and over the 3 tallest dunes in the park.
+The 3 Dune Challenge is one of the hiking trails in Indiana Dunes National Park BUT it goes up and over the 3 tallest dunes in the park.
 If you’ve ever tried walking up a sand dune, you’ll know it’s very much 1 step forward, 2 steps back, the trail may be 1.5 miles long, but if you factor in the ‘sliding back’, you could end up walking twice as far!
 Silver Lake State Park doesn’t have any set hiking trails, which makes Indiana Dunes a little different from the type of sand dunes you’ll find there.
 At the end of the hike, if you stop in the visitor centre, you can pick up a free sticker and postcard which says you completed the challenge!

 Illinois State Parks